Sony WH-1000XM4 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 - Easy connectivity and multi-device pairing

-Currently you can grab a new set of Sony WH-1000XM4 wireless headphones for more than $100 off their regular price.
-Amazon right now has them for a Black Friday sale price of $248, marked all the way down from their regular price of $350.
-Free fast shipping is available for Amazon Prime members, making this the deal to grab if you want to ensure you’ll receive your new headphones in time for the holidays.
+Currently, you can grab a new set of Sony WH-1000XM4 wireless headphones for more than $100 off their regular price.
+Free fast shipping is available for all Best Buy customers, making this the deal to grab if you want to ensure you’ll receive your new headphones in time for the holidays.

 The Sony WH-1000XM4 headphones also offer high-quality sound and industry-leading noise-canceling functionality, bringing a deeply immersive experience to your movie, music, and other digital content.
 And with up to 30 hours of battery life on a single charge, and five hours of playback after just 10 minutes of charging, you can listen to your heart’s content this holiday season.
 The Sony WH-1000XM4 headphones even come with a carrying case, USB-C charging cable, and a plug adaptor for in-flight use, so you can put them to good use wherever you may go.